Skip to main content

 I am supported by the Senior Management Team (SMT), which comprises the Public Appointments Manager, the Head of Corporate Services, the Senior Investigating Officer and the Hearings & Investigations Officer.
 During the year, the SMT met on 10 occasions to discuss operational and strategic matters.
 Its actions and decisions are recorded in minutes published on our website.

 A Scheme of Delegation relating to the running of the office is in operation.
 Under the scheme, members of the SMT and individual staff members have delegated authority to make decisions on my behalf.
 It is available to all staff members and is published on our website.
-A review of this Scheme and that for Public Appointments rare currently underway.
-The Scheme of Delegation for complaints handling was updated in 2023.

 We operate a biennial business plan.
 This sets out the actions we will take to achieve the organisation’s strategic objectives.
 Biennial business plans and associated progress updates are available on our website.